scandio/lmvc-modules/lib/Scandio/lmvc/modules/htmltag/readme.md

-Html-tag module (lmvc-modules)
+# Html-tag module (lmvc-modules)

-This module generates Html-tags within views of an application using the [LMVC-framework](https://github.com/scandio/lmvc).
+This module generates Html-tags within any part of an application using the [LMVC-framework](https://github.com/scandio/lmvc).

 ## Installation